Introduction

 Conclusion

 This lesson on Arabic nuances concludes here.
-Insha’Allah, our subsequent session will delve into the Verbs with fixed prepositions.
+Insha’Allah, our next session will cover verbs with fixed prepositions.

 Al-dirassa Institute invites you on a linguistic journey with our expert teachers to master the Arabic language.
 Should you wish to further your studies, we welcome your inquiries.